TiNkU-dArsHan/GSoC13-Wiselib-Sample-Programs/README.md

 in shawn wiki for legacyapp implementation in shawn. this folder can be copied into legacyapp folder in shawn/src and by compiling by making legacyapp_simple_app_module to ON
-we get a proceossor name "simple_app" registered.
+we get a processor name "simple_app" registered.

 testq_pro